dimdenGD/chrome-lens-ocr/README.md

   chromeVersion: '121.0.6167.140', // Version of Chromium to "use"
   userAgent: 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/121.0.0.0 Safari/537.36', // user agent to use, major Chrome version should match the previous value
   headers: {}, // you can add headers here, they'll override the default ones
-  dispatcher: undefined, // you can use undici dispatcher to proxy requests if using node 16 or later
+  dispatcher: undefined, // you can use undici dispatcher to proxy requests if using node 18 or later with built-in fetch
-  agent: undefined, // you can use http agent to proxy requests if using node-fetch before node 16 polyfilled globally }
+  agent: undefined, // you can use http agent to proxy requests if using node-fetch before node 18 }
 ```